Commodores will compete as No. 6 seed in Tallahassee Regional

 First round photos from the Mason Rudolph Championship at Vanderbilt Legends Club on Sept.16, 2016.

 View Todd Drexler's photos from the second round of the UCF Challenge in Orlando on February 8, 2016.

 View Tim Cowie's pictures of Vanderbilt's first day at the NCAA Women's Golf Championship on May 20, 2014.

-2011-12: Greg Allen, considered one of the outstanding collegiate golf coaches in the NCAA, enters his sixth season at the helm of the Vanderbilt women's golf program.
+Greg Allen, considered one of the outstanding collegiate golf coaches in the NCAA, is in his 11th season at the helm of the Vanderbilt women's golf program.